jozuenoon/dunder/README.md

 Currently Dunder provides only `CockroachDB` backend.
 However implementation is based on [gorm](https://gorm.io/) so potentially it's possible to port it to other databases.
-However some inline SQL may be compatible only with Postgres.
+Note that some inline SQL may be compatible only with Postgres.

 Run `docker-compose up` to setup local CockroachDB cluster.
 Setup provides useful web interface at port `8080`.
 Please consult `docker-compose.yaml` as some folder may